nextstrain/ncov/README.md

 ## Data

-The Wuhan coronavirus genomes were generously shared by scientists at the Shanghai Public Health Clinical Center & School of Public Health, Fudan University (sample *WH-Human_1*) via this [post on virological.org](http://virological.org/t/initial-genome-release-of-novel-coronavirus/319), and by scientists at the National Institute for Viral Disease Control and Prevention, China CDC (samples *BetaCoV/Wuhan/IVDC-HB-01/2019*, *BetaCoV/Wuhan/IVDC-HB-05/2019*, *BetaCoV/Wuhan/IVDC-HB-04/2020*) at the Institute of Pathogen Biology, Chinese Academy of Medical Sciences & Peking Union Medical College (sample *BetaCoV/Wuhan/IPBCAMS-WH-01/2019*), at the Wuhan Institute of Virology, Chinese Academy of Sciences (sample *BetaCoV/Wuhan/WIV04/2019*) and at the Department of Medical Sciences, National Institute of Health, Nonthaburi, Thailand (samples ) via [GISAID](https://gisaid.org).
+The nCoV genomes were generously shared by scientists at the Shanghai Public Health Clinical Center & School of Public Health, Fudan University, Shanghai, China (sample *BetaCoV/Wuhan-Hu-1/2019*), at the National Institute for Viral Disease Control and Prevention, China CDC, Beijing, China (samples *BetaCoV/Wuhan/IVDC-HB-01/2019*, *BetaCoV/Wuhan/IVDC-HB-05/2019*, *BetaCoV/Wuhan/IVDC-HB-04/2020*) at the Institute of Pathogen Biology, Chinese Academy of Medical Sciences & Peking Union Medical College, Beijing, China (sample *BetaCoV/Wuhan/IPBCAMS-WH-01/2019*), at the Wuhan Institute of Virology, Chinese Academy of Sciences, Wuhan, China (samples *BetaCoV/Wuhan/WIV02/2019*, *BetaCoV/Wuhan/WIV04/2019*, *BetaCoV/Wuhan/WIV05/2019*, *BetaCoV/Wuhan/WIV06/2019*, *BetaCoV/Wuhan/WIV07/2019*) and at the Department of Medical Sciences, National Institute of Health, Nonthaburi, Thailand (samples *BetaCoV/Nonthaburi/61/2020*, *BetaCoV/Nonthaburi/74/2020*) via [GISAID](https://gisaid.org).
 We gratefully acknowledgement their contributions.

-Background data for this build was sourced [from Genbank via VIPR](https://www.viprbrc.org/brc/vipr_genome_search.spg?method=ShowCleanSearch&decorator=corona).
-Here, we downloaded all the SARS-like coronaviruses that were more than 5000 bases in length.
-These sequences are available in the repo at `data/sequences.fasta`.

-Novel coronaviruses from Wuhan are not included as part of this repo as many of them are protected by the terms of GISAID sharing.
-Here, these 6 genomes will need to be supplemented by the user.
-Please add these as additional strains in `data/sequences.fasta`.
-Metadata for these 6 viruses already exists in `data/metadata.tsv`.
+nCoV genomes are not included as part of this repo as many of them are protected by the terms of GISAID sharing.
+These genomes will need to be supplemented by the user.
+Please add these as strains in `data/sequences.fasta`.
+Metadata for these viruses already exists in `data/metadata.tsv`.

 ## Building